All Episodes

 No.

-Nor can I. But there have to be These guys are elected.
+These guys are elected.

-Some of them are out of control, they get obsessed with the power that they've got.
+They get obsessed with the power that they've got.

-Uh who knows what messages they get from higher-ups to carry out their orders or the objections, but there's really nothing anybody can do.
+Who knows what messages they get from higher ups to carry out their orders or objections.

 You have to try to beat them in court.

-There's and it's it it all goes back to what I keep saying.
+And it all goes back to what I keep saying.

-A prosecutor makes charge, everybody believes it.
+A prosecutor makes charge.

-Uh anyway, I got to run.
+Anyway, I got to run.

 We'll take a brief time out.

-We'll get right back to it, Niji.
+We'll get right back to it, Najiffe.

-You're listening to Rush Limbaugh on the excellence in podcasting network.
+You're listening to Rush Limbaugh on the Excellence in Podcasting Network.

-Having more fun than a human being should be allowed to have kicking off a brand new week of broadcast excellence.
+Having more fun than a human being should be allowed to have, kicking off a brand new week of broadcast excellence.

 Here's Bart in Tucson.